Home

 Circa 1916, at the age of 41, with both residing in Pittsburgh, she wed Sherod B. Cole ( ? - ? ).
 News of their marriage license was published in the Pittsburgh Press.

 The marriage apparently did not endure.
-In 1920, when the federal census was taken, Arona was working at age 44 as a servant in the private home.
+Just six years later, in 1920, when the United States Census again was made, Arona was working at age 44 as a servant in the private home.
 Her employers were finance counselor William H. Walker and his wife Valerie, who lived on Stratford Avenue in Pittsburgh's 8th Ward.

 In 1942, Arona was remembered in the newly published book, The Hoyes of Maryland, authored by Capt.
 Charles E. Hoye, a distant cousin.